ojsung/url-shortener/README.md

 ### View the app
 - Use your favorite browser to navigate to http://localhost:4002
   - If your port 4002 is taken, you can change the port in the docker-compose.yml file
-- In the app, all unauthenticated routes are testable.
-You can
+- In the web app, all unauthenticated routes are testable.
+Because of CORS policy, authenticated routes can only be hit through cURL (covered in the Routes section).
+In the web app, you can
   - Create a url that is unassociated with a user
   - Create a user
   - Log in as a user